-One of the main reason London is able to attract and leave speechless any kind of tourist, who visits the lively streets of the British capital city for the first time, is the perfect balance between tradition and innovation – the result of a considerate and attentive urban plan.
+London has never had an issue with luring in interest both nationally and internationally, and why should it?
+The city is the perfect balance of traditional and innovative – the result of a considerate and attentive urban plan.
 The flawless picture of a city that proudly shows its history and traditions walking hand in hand with the charming fresh modernity.

-This is what happens nowadays on the shores of the Thames, where development and progress bring back to life abandoned suburban areas and old buildings.
-The Gasholder Apartments in King’s Cross (14-15 Stable street, N1C 4AB) represent the most recent and enlightening example.
-Once an industrial wasteland where most people wouldn’t want to be traverse after late hours, the north central area of King’s Cross has now become a modern and bubbling hub to gather and meet up.
-In fact, it is no coincidence that Google has chosen to move its London offices as well as building their European headquarter in this area.
+The Gasholder Apartments in King’s Cross (14-15 Stable Street, N1C 4AB) represent the most recent and enlightening example of this modernity.
+Once an industrial wasteland, where most would avoid, the north central area of King’s Cross has now become the go-to place to meet clients, have a drink with friends and dine.
+In fact, it is no coincidence that Google has chosen to position its new European HQ there.

 These Victorian gas holders were originally built in 1860-67 for the storage of town gas for Pancras Gasworks, the largest gasworks in London.
 After that, they were enlarged with new interconnected guide frames and telescopic lifts and preserved as Fine Art buildings.
 Gasholders Nos.
 10, 11 and 12 represented the only triplet of gasholders in the world and were active until the late 20th Century when the gasworks was decommissioned.